d2l-ai/d2l-en/chapter_preliminaries/probability.md

 npx.set_np()
 ```

-Next, we will want to be able to cast the die.
+Next, we will want to be able to cast the dice.
 In statistics we call this process
 of drawing examples from probability distributions *sampling*.
 The distribution
 that assigns probabilities to a number of discrete choices is called the